by Solly Kane, OSRUI Director

 Technology can certainly be great, but as we prepare to welcome campers to OSRUI, here’s some guidance regarding our policy on electronics and technology at camp.
 I hope our parents will partner with us in making sure that all campers in our community adhere to these policies:

-For Summer 2019, the only electronics allowed at OSRUI are:
+The electronics allowed at OSRUI are:

 • Screen-less music players (e.g. iPod shuffles and iPod Nanos that do not have video capability are both allowed, as are other similar MP3 players or CD players).
 Our goal is to have devices that only have music on them, without games or internet access.
 This way, campers aren’t missing out on programming and time with the OSRUI community while playing on their devices.
 If there is a small screen on the music player to see the song information without any additional functionality, that is ok.
 There is no need to purchase expensive music players.
 If you do want to get a cheap option, we recommend the Sandisk Clip Jam Player (on Amazon).